iamsomepeople/project3/README.md

 In this project, I will rewrite it using django framework, here are the criterias I want to achieve in this project:

 - Data query using ORM
-- some UI (e.g html) to user
-- Leverage cloud services, ideally combine serverless function like AWS Lambda into my project
+- Leverage AWS to deploy my application

+Steps:

+python manage.py makemigrations staffs